YACHT CHARTER FAQS

 Yes!
 Babies and small children are welcome on many yachts.
-Child supervision is essential, and your plans may call for a nanny-figure to accompany your family if you require supervision of children when you cannot be present.
+Child supervision is essential, and your plans may call for a nanny figure to accompany your family if you require the supervision of children when you cannot be present.
 The Crew is focused on other equally important things and, although they certainly can add to the fun, you should not rely on them to perform a “nanny” role.

 6. Can I become dive certified during my yacht vacation?